ImVirtue/GCP-data-pipeline-dbt-and-crawl-/README.md

 PROJECT NAME: BUILDING DATA PIPELINE (GLAMIRA WEBSITE) FOR ANALYTICAL PURPOSES

 + Main pipeline's workflow (main_workflow.png in docs folder):
-    + Receive a bson file that has 41 records of user behavior (.bson file)
+    + Receive a bson file that has 41 records of user behaviour (.bson file)
     + Store data in mongoDB (VM instance)
-    + Crawl product data from URL that is attached to the .bson file
+    + Crawl product data from the URL that is attached to the .bson file
     + Using file ipToLocation to extract the customer's location in .bson file
     + Build a Data lake (GCS bucket):
         + Store raw data files (.csv and .jsonl)